Palm Desert Election Results

 For more information on Palm Desert City Council you can click here.

-Below are election results for the races in Palm Desert as of 11:00pm:
+Below are election results for the races in Palm Desert as of Wednesday at 9:00am:

 DISTRICT 1